 There are two strains of RVHD, known as RVHD1 and RVHD2.
 Both strains are lethal and you must vaccinate to protect your rabbits.
-RVHD2 has been in the UK since 2013 and in time is expected to overtake classic RVHD as the primary strain.
+RVHD2 has been in the UK since 2013 and has now overtaken classic RVHD as the primary strain.

 What RVHD does